 A Powerful Celestial Creature

 When you look at a Chinese dragon picture, you can almost feel the essence of the great Divine Being of the Chinese culture.
-This celestial mythical creature keeps away evil spirits and protect humankind keeping them safe and out of danger, making its image an ideal addition to your home.
+This celestial mythical creature brings good fortune and keeps away evil spirits and protect humankind keeping them safe and out of danger.
+This makes its image an ideal addition to your home.

 A symbol of success, protection and good fortune, many consider the Chinese dragon the Supreme Being of all the creatures in the world.
 In China and other Eastern countries, shrines and temples honor the celestial and powerful dragon.

 In feng shui, the dragon is considered an important symbol.
 Placing a picture of a dragon in your home protects you from negative energy while drawing positive energy and bringing good luck.